BastilleBSD/bastille/docs/chapters/subcommands/create.rst

   NAME: folsom.
   IP: 10.17.89.10.

-This command will create a 11.3-RELEASE jail assigning the 10.17.89.10 ip address to the new system.
+This command will create a 11.3-RELEASE container assigning the 10.17.89.10 ip address to the new system.

-I recommend using private (rfc1918) ip address ranges for your jails.
+I recommend using private (rfc1918) ip address ranges for your container.
 These ranges include:

 - 10.0.0.0/8